14th October 2021

 “We do not expect to see 6-week tracking of pupil progress and vast, elaborate spreadsheets.
 What I want school leaders to discuss with our inspectors is what they expect pupils to know by certain points in their life, and how they know they know it.
 And crucially, what the school does when it finds out they don’t!
 These conversations are much more constructive than inventing byzantine number systems which, let’s be honest, can often be meaningless.”

-More recently, in their Annual Report 2019/2020, Ofsted reaffirmed that ‘assessment is not an aim in itself, but is linked to the curriculum progression model’ and reiterate that they ‘don’t look at internal data during inspection.’
+More recently, in their Annual Report 2019/2020, Ofsted reaffirmed that ‘assessment is not an aim in itself, but is linked to the curriculum progression model’ and reiterated that they ‘don’t look at internal data during inspection.’

 We’d all agree that schools aim to provide a well-rounded, balanced curriculum that supports the progress of the whole child.
-But children’s progress through this curriculum needs to be monitored and supported as an ongoing, live process rather than simply ‘tracked’.
+But children’s progress through that curriculum needs to be monitored and supported as an ongoing, live process rather than simply ‘tracked’.

 I would argue that a curriculum should be designed around what is remarkable not what is markable.
 It has the power to develop perseverance, curiosity, open-mindedness, intellectual humility, rational scepticism, innovative thinking, collaboration and empathy.
-These traits can impact children’s success in an everchanging marketplace and world, as research from James Heckman, Angela Duckworth and others has shown.
+These traits can impact children’s success in an ever-changing marketplace and world, as research from James Heckman, Angela Duckworth and others has shown.

 The next few years will be a critical time for the education sector and having reliable, quick and meaningful practices in place will be key.
-As always, we will keep a close eye on the assessment landscape and continue to develop Curriculum Maestro in response to the needs of schools.
+As always, we will keep a close eye on the assessment landscape and continue to develop Maestro in response to the needs of schools.

-‘Maestro is a one stop shop.
+‘Maestro is a one-stop-shop.
 It has the curriculum design, to the topics that cover the NC and more, to the individual lessons and resources, to the tools to assess children and for subject leaders to be able to monitor their subject confidently.’
 Emma Perkins, Deputy Headteacher, Warrington.